 Throughout the extravehicular activity, both crewmen made observations and evaluations of the lunar environment, including lighting and surface features as well as other characteristics of scientific or operational interest.
-During the extravehicular activity, the sun angle ranged from 14.5° to 16°.
+During the extravehicular activity, the sun angle ranged from 14-1/2 to 16 degrees.
 Most of the observations and evaluations will provide valuable information for future equipment design, crew training, and flight planning.

 The evaluation of lunar surface experiments is contained in the following paragraphs.
-Photographic results, including those related to specific experiments, are discussed both in the appropriate sections and in a general description of lunar surface photography.
-(See "Solar Wind Composition Experiment" in this section.
-Definitions of some scientific terms used in this section are contained in appendix C.)
+Photographic results, including those related to specific experiments, are discussed both in the appropriate sections and in a general description of lunar surface photography (section 11.6).

+NOTE: Definitions of some scientific terms used in this section are contained in appendix E.